Knowledge hub

 What do you hand us when the project ends?

 Account access stays with you, not us.
-You get the live campaigns cleanly labeled, the creative and copy library, the measurement setup, a written summary of what worked and what did not, and a short plan for whoever runs it next — internal team or another partner.
+You get the live campaigns, the ad copy library, and the tracking setup, all clearly labeled.
+Plus a short written plan for whoever runs it next.

 Topic